linz/topo-workflows/README.md

 ### Logs in Elasticsearch

 Elasticsearch is an analytics engine, it allows us to store, search and analyse AWS logs.
-Elasticsearch can be accessed through https://myapplications.microsoft.com/
+Elasticsearch can be accessed through https://myapplications.microsoft.com/.

 #### Example Filters:

-:warning: Make sure you are using `li-topo-production*` and set the correct time filter.
+:warning: Make sure you are using the `workflow` data view and set the correct time filter.

 _All Logs for a Workflow:_